-NOTE: After a storage period, it is important that the dealer replace the injection oil filter and that the oil flow of the injection pump be checked.
+NOTE: After a storage period, it is important that your dealer replaces the injection oil filter and that he verifies the oil flow of the injection pump.

 Injection Pump Adjustment

 Proper oil injection pump adjustment is very important.
 Any delay in the opening of the pump can result in serious engine damage.